Bread

 Bakerpedia.com, Vital Wheat Gluten

-The yeast propagates.
-Propagation and fermentation accelerate until the yeast cells run out of starch, or are killed off by high temperature.
-The dough rises in 2 or 3 stages: bulk fermentation, and intermediate and final proof.
-Dough is knocked or punched down to release gas at the end of the bulk fermentation, and folded when the loaf is shaped.
-The dough rises again in the baking pan and springs when yeast warms up after the pan goes in the hot oven, before the heat warms the dough and kills the yeast.
+The propagation of yeast and the fermentation of dough accelerate.
+The dough rises in 2 or 3 stages: bulk fermentation, intermediate, and final proof.
+Dough is folded or knocked down to release gas at the end of the bulk fermentation, and folded when the loaf is shaped.
+The dough rises again in the baking pan and springs when yeast warms up after the pan goes in the hot oven, before the heat kills the yeast.

-Commercial bakers also use chemical leaven for some bread.
-Home bakers use baking powder and baking soda for corn bread, soda bread, cakes and other baking.
+Commercial bakers also use chemical leaven for some bread: baking powder and baking soda for corn bread, soda bread, cakes and other baking.
 Baking powder is baking soda mixed with cream of tartar.
 Kraft Foods Magic Baking Powder does not provide Food Facts on the labels of small jars in Canada.
-The published information is that 1 tsp has 300 mg. of sodium.
+The published information is that 1 tsp. of baking powder has 300 mg. of sodium.
 Substitutions for baking powder involve 1/4 tsp of baking soda plus some acid (e.g. vinegar, cream of tartar) for each tsp baking powder.
 Baking soda is sodium bicarbonate.
-It has 1,259 mg. of sodium per teaspoon, which explains the food facts for baking powder.
-The science of substitution for baking soda and baking powder is to use potassium bicarbonate, which is the key ingredient of Featherweight – not an widely available (i.e. in grocery stores) product.
+It has 1,259 mg. of sodium per teaspoon.
+A functional substitution for baking soda and baking powder: potassium bicarbonate, the key ingredient of Featherweight – not an widely available (i.e. in grocery stores) product.
 It is available as a supplement but has a list of side effects and do not use if taking medication warnings.
 Please Don’t Pass the Salt has recipes for quick breads, and suggestions on low sodium “baking mixes”.
 “Natural” products that that might trap CO2.
 Some recipes for some baked goods suggest that some natural products may trap CO₂ e.g. whipped egg whites.

 Salt